SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 Several data points in the Software Heritage are identified by their hash, in general a sha1.
 Hash collisions may happen and we need to find a way to be resilient to them.
+This is similar to the archiving of repositories with hash collision but more general to the whole Software Heritage Archive.

 **Includes work**